Staff of the Center for Courage & Renewal

 Rick Jackson, co-founder and Senior Fellow, focuses primarily on developing programs for leaders and partnerships/special projects with kindred organizations.
 Rick has been facilitating Circle of Trust retreats since 1996 with people from a variety of backgrounds and professions.
 Rick consults and speaks with non-profit organizations and foundations on a range of topics, including sustaining the identity and integrity of teachers and leaders, community leadership development, and strategies to foster long-term social change.
 He was an executive with the YMCA for 25 years.

 Shelly Francis, Marketing and Communications Director.
 Her focus is on creating strong, consistent messages about the Center's work to help "Tell Our Story," expanding our visibility and growth.
-Shelly recently directed the trade marketing and publicity for Sounds True, multi-media publisher of Parker Palmer's audio, An Undivided Life.
+Shelly previously directed the trade marketing and publicity for Sounds True, multi-media publisher of Parker Palmer's audio, An Undivided Life.
 Before that, she had her own website design agency for clients in healthcare, non-profits, education, and small business.
-Shelly is also author of Damocles' Wife, her memoir and resource on cancer caregiving and long-term survival.
-A newcome to Seattle from Colorado, she is having fun exploring the Pacific Northwest.
+Shelly is author of Damocles' Wife, her memoir and resource on cancer caregiving and long-term survival.